ayitee/portfolio_blog/README.md

 - ♿ Accessible and inclusive user experience
 - 🚀 Optimized performance with Next.js
 - 🌙 Dark theme with slate color palette
-- 📝 Sections for About, Experience, Projects, and Writing
+- 📝 Sections for About, Experience, Projects, and Blog
 - 🔗 Social media integration
 - 💨 Fast loading with optimized fonts and images